chadbrewbaker/ChadGPT/README.md

 * A LLM is a data structure.
 Given k tokens, it outputs the probability of the next token.

+* ChatGPT4 is [approching Library of Congress training size](https://lifearchitect.ai/chinchilla/).
+We are running out of data.

+* New data will probablyb come from [reflection](https://nanothoughts.substack.com/p/reflecting-on-reflexion) prompting an LLM with it's own output for deeper insight.

 * [BabyGPT](https://t.co/8jdceMLpqy) - a three bit LLM

 * Tokenize -  Train - Infer trained model